The Dove (1974 film): Shooting

+Filming started in Fiji on 25 May 1973 and finished at Del Mar in California on 28 September.
+During filming it became apparent that the film - originally budgeted at $1.5 million - would need another $600,000 to finish and this was obtained from Paramout.

 The film is a travelogue of sorts and the producers filmed on location throughout the world over a four-month period with a 32-person crew.
 Filming locations included: Suva, Fiji; Darwin, Northern Territory, Fremantle, Western Australia; Cape Town, South Africa; Lourenço Marques, Mozambique; Panama Canal, Panama; Ecuador; and Los Angeles.

 Instead of sailing a boat around the world, Peck bought nine identical boats and shipped them to nine different locations.

 While largely accurate, the film fictionalizes a few elements.
-Robin and Patti actually married about halfway through his journey, in South Africa, but the film saves their marriage for the finale, and places it in the Galapagos Islands.
+Robin and Patti actually married about halfway through his journey, in South Africa, but the film saves their marriage for the finale, and places it in the Galápagos Islands.
 In addition, Robin actually sold Dove in Saint Thomas, about 3/4 of the way through his journey, and replaced her with the larger Return of Dove, but the film has him keep the same boat for the duration of his journey.

 "It was a terrific gamble", said Peck.
 "It was exhilarating.
 I feel I play a role in every scene, even if I don't direct it or act in it.
 I helped to shape it.
 I made the thing happen in the first place.
 Whatever has happened, over the past two years I've certainly known I've been alive."

+Graham was invited to a preview screening.
+He wrote "the film was sensitively and, in many scenes, really beautifully made...
+I couldn't fault the acting.
+Joseph Bottoms had patently made a real study not only of sailing a small craft but of my personality.
+Patti was no less pleased with Deborah Raffin's performance."
+Graham asked for some minor changes to the story including language used which Peck agreed to.

 Reception

 Box office

 The film performed poorly at the box office in the USA but did better in Europe.
+According to Peck's biographer, the success of the film in Australia and Japan helped the film earn a profit.